AdityaSurve96/Rent-a-Ride_SDM/README.md

 2. For Admin there are 3 emails and passwords with which you can login directly:
 b.
 Email :- admin1@gmail.com and Password : admin1_2019  and similarly admin2 and admin3.

-Inorder to go back to home page for now you can just Re enter the localhost:8080/ link in the browser ( the port number may vary depending on your system).xx
+Inorder to go back to home page for now you can just Re enter the localhost:8080/ link in the browser ( the port number may vary depending on your system)